ObamaCare: Women's Health Services

 How Does ObamaCare Benefit Women?
 ObamaCare gives 47 million women access to guaranteed preventive women's health services.
 Many of ObamaCare's women's health services were not covered in the past or only offered via co-pays or deductibles.
-Although many of ObamaCare's women's benefits already gone into effect, many more will be rolled out over the following years.
+Although many of ObamaCare's women's benefits have already gone into effect, many more will be rolled out over the following years.
 Aside from preventive services, women's benefits also include free wellness visits and provisions protecting women from gender discrimination.
 Find out more about ObamaCare and women's health services, and how the ObamaCare addresses others women's health issues.

 Women across America will benefit from the new provisions and protections in the Affordable Care Act (ObamaCare).
 As of Aug.
 1st, 2012, or at their next renewal date, women will have access to a large number of preventive services which will be completely covered by the insurance companies.
 These services include: